-Melanie Ragge’s musical passions lie in chamber music and education.
-She has performed internationally in venues as far flung as Vancouver Island, Malta, Italy & Sweden as well as UK venues such as St John’s Smith Square and Wigmore Hall.
+Melanie Ragge has performed nationally and internationally as a recitalist, chamber musician and orchestral player in venues as far flung as Vancouver Island, Malta, & northern Sweden as well as UK venues such as St John’s Smith Square, the Royal Opera House and Wigmore Hall.

 Originally a medical student at King’s College Cambridge, Melanie ultimately graduated with an MPhil in Musicology.
 She was subsequently awarded a Leverhulme Fellowship at the Royal College of Music where she studied piano with Phyllis Sellick, oboe with Michael Winfield, and contemporary oboe with Edwin Roxburgh.